 - Health and safety incidents/near misses - Data breaches/information security concerns - Allegations of misfeasance/mismanagement by governors such as how historic issues were handled - Strategic responses to current issues, such as BLM, Everyone's Invited.

 Preliminary issues

 - Manage risk and support those involved

 - Ensure preservation of evidence, such as:

 - Evidence of injury

 - Images/CCTV

 - IT

 - Fulfil reporting obligations internal & external

-- Consider suspension
+- Consider suspension in an employment situation

 - · Record decision-making.